 Scan for deer, elk, and other wildlife on this one-way scenic drive.

 25. Lamar Valley

-Ground zero for wolf watching, this northeastern valley is also home to bison, badgers, and bears.
+Ground zero for grizzly and wolf watching, this northeastern valley is also home to bison, and badgers.